 Several important steps toward legislative transparency in the 1970s have fundamentally altered how the U.S. Congress and state legislatures operate.
 Some of these reforms, like mandating recorded votes in the Committee of the Whole and open committee meetings, were widely supported by the press and members at the time.
 And, despite a lack of supporting evidence, similar reforms were quickly mirrored in other legislatures.
 We explore the origins and pitfalls of these reforms highlighted by the 1970 Legislative Reorganization Act.

 From the very beginning, these open meetings and public roll call votes became contentious proving grounds for ideological purity, party alignment and fidelity to special interests.
 We elaborate on theories of representation to investigate how and why behaviors change when different types of monitoring are in place.
-Consistent with the theory, increases in transparency were followed by increased narrow-interest lobbying, wasteful and pernicious legislative gamesmanship, increased government capture, increased partisanship, and more.
-Finally, we call attention to specific reforms (increased committee secrecy) that would not only reestablish deliberative spaces for legislators, but also significantly check the excesses of special interest lobbying, executive power and campaign finance.
+Consistent with the theory, increases in transparency were followed by increased narrow-interest lobbying and wasteful and pernicious legislative gamesmanship (via a process we call weaponized transparency).
+And the combination of these two problems led to both increased government capture and a soaring rise in partisanship.

 The Lobbyists Come Inside

 It must be recognized that there is no way to open up the legislative process to the people without also opening it up to lobbyists and interest groups.– Joseph Bessette 1994 - Mild Voice of Reason